 Various storefronts differ in terms of average Costs-per-acquisition.
 Look at the breakdown of CPAs by locations:

 Let’s remind that the average CPA is around $1.90.
 Again, the US considerably exceeds the average ($2.13), making it the most expensive Apple Search Ads storefront.

 Pay attention to the runner up.
 Japan is the second most expensive storefront after the US, with CPA at $1.91.
 Low CVR leads to high CPA – this holds true for the Japanese storefront.
 It’s likely that poor localization lowered the Conversion rate, as well as Tap-through rate, which lead to a high cost per one user attracted.

 We hope that the Apple Search Ads benchmarks above help app marketers understand their own performance in various countries and regions.
-For more averages by App Store categories, and their comparison with other advertising networks, get our free 2019 Apple Search Ads benchmarks report.
+For the recent averages by App Store categories and storefronts, get our free Apple Search Ads Benchmarks Report Q2-Q4 2020.